hashicorp/terraform-website/content/source/docs/cloud/registry/using.html.md

 ### Viewing Nested Modules and Examples

-If a module contains nested modules following the [standard module structure](/docs/language/modules/develop/structure.html), then you can use the **Submodules** dropdown to navigate to the detail pages for nested modules.
-If there are examples, you can use the **Examples** dropdown to navigate to the detail pages for example modules.
+Use the **Submodules** dropdown to navigate to the detail pages for any nested modules.
+Use the **Examples** dropdown to navigate to the detail pages for any available example modules.

 ![Terraform Cloud screenshot: a module submodules button](./images/using-submodules-dropdown.png)